ccoupe/trumpybear/TopLevel.md

 See startup for TrumpyBear.

 ### Kodi
-As well as running the Kodi media server, the node also runs the code for HE chime,siren and TTS.
-And it knows how to display the near realtime video of the tracker's camera just the laser turrets use that view.
+As well as running the Kodi media server, kodi.local also runs the code for HE chime,siren and TTS.
+And it knows how to display the near realtime video of the tracker's camera as the laser turrets follow the 'perp'
 #### Node
 kodi.local - raspberry Pi 4.
 4GB, 64GB sdhc.
 #### Source
 #### MQTT
-Listens on homie/turret_tracker/track/control/set for a {"uri": ..}
+Listens on  homie/kodi_tracker/track/control/set for a {"uri": ..}
 #### Startup via kodi.service
 ```txt
 [Unit]